 Welcome to Madison County Schools!
-We hope you are excited to be part of one of the fastest growing, top-rated school districts in the state!
+We are so pleased that you are part of our MCS family and have the opportunity to learn in one of the top-rated school districts in the state.
+We are fortunate in MCS to have dedicated teachers, supportive parents, and outstanding students.

-The purpose of this handbook is to provide you with information you may need to access throughout the school year.
-Please keep it to use as a reference.
-Our student handbook is also accessible on the District website at www.madison-schools.com.
+The purpose of this handbook is to provide you with information concerning expectations for the school year.
+This student handbook is available in printed form and also accessible on the District website at www.madison-schools.com.

-Information common to all students is detailed at the front of the handbook, while information specific to elementary or secondary (middle, high) students is included in separate sections in the handbook.
-Please refer to the Table of Contents for the specific location of information.
+Information common to all students is detailed at the front of the handbook, while information specific to elementary or secondary (middle, high school) students is included in separate sections in the handbook.
+Please refer to the Table of Contents to locate specific information.